strmlineapp-ux/agileflow/src/docs/design-system.md

     -   Clicking an unselected item marks it as selected.
     -   Clicking a selected item deselects it.
 -   **Visual Cues**:
     -   **Selected State**: The item's text and/or icon changes to a distinct color.
 This can be the primary theme color or a color associated with the item itself (e.g., a team's brand color).
+The background does not change.
     -   **Unselected State**: The item is displayed in a default, muted state (e.g., `text-muted-foreground`).
     -   There is no background color change on hover, providing a cleaner, less "busy" interaction.
 -   **Application**: Ideal for managing associations in popovers, such as assigning users, teams, or roles to a page, or associating tabs with a page.